 The U.N. preaches diversity, but practices the opposite – on many levels.

 Individually, children need diverse experiences.
 Instead, they get too many hours in the classroom, trying to memorize what the teacher says – or looking out the window, or looking at their neighbor’s ear, whichever is most interesting at that moment.
 And when they don’t do well on the test, “educators” call for more of the same, rather than realizing that students could make rapid progress in a setting which recognizes what is by now widely known: Children learn best by seeing, doing, copying, experimenting, asking questions, exploring their limits, following their imaginations, interacting with other ages… all the things that have no place in today’s classroom.

 Within a school, different children need to learn different things, in different ways.
 Some will benefit from having more time to develop their musical skills, or writing a complex computer program, or just several hours a day to read.
-Society needs the diverse adults that this will produce.
+Society needs the diverse adults that will result.

 Within a country, needs also vary.
-Children in the countryside may benefit from an extra dollop of agriculture science, and their school may need to accommodate those who miss several months at a time because of farm work.
+In the countryside, schools may need to accommodate those who miss several months at a time because of farm work.

 Globally, the world desperately needs to experiment with different approaches to education.
 We do not know how a developing country can best educate its children.
 That is glaringly obvious, even if those in charge would rather recite enrollment figures than admit the problem.
 The U.N. pushes a one-size-fits-all approach, as if it has the answers.
 But it’s not even asking the necessary questions.